itay-grudev/encryption/README.md

 "h3LL0".decrypt!

 # With custom settings (and custom encryptor instance)
-"Contact".encrypt({ key: 'encryption key', iv: 'initialization vector', cipher: 'encryption algorithm' })
+"Contact".encrypt(key: 'encryption key', iv: 'initialization vector', cipher: 'encryption algorithm', encode: true)

+# Note the encode option which will result in a base64 encoded string

+"3NcPyptED".decrypt!(encoded: true) # Will decrypt an encoded string

 # Or with a custom encryptor
 encryptor = Encryption::Symmetric.new